 After confirming that the starter is working, you can check if the ground strap is in working condition.
 The ground cable is the huge black wire connecting the battery’s negative terminal to the chassis.
 In fact, all the Jeep’s electrical currents must go through the ground strap.

 If the ground strap is loose, then you may have some serious electrical issues, including the Jeep not starting.
-So if the issue is ground-related, then you will need to replace the ground strap.
+You will need to replace the ground strap if the issue is ground-related.
 Some Jeeps are known for having inadequate grounding, so you may even have to install a second cable.

-Step 5: Check Fuel Level and Fuel Pump
+Step 5: Check the Fuel Level and Fuel Pump

-In some cases, this issue is fuel-related.
-So the first thing you should do is confirm if the fuel is being supplied from the tank all the way to the Jeep Wrangler’s injectors.
+In some cases, this issue may be fuel-related.
+In such scenarios, the first thing you should do is confirm if the fuel is being supplied from the tank all the way to the Jeep Wrangler’s injectors.
 If your Jeep has been losing power while towing a load or driving uphill, then it’s possible that the fuel pump is damaged.

 Once the fuel pump gets damaged, the Jeep won’t start since the fuel doesn’t reach the engine.
-If this is the case, you should replace it before starting the Jeep.
-If it still doesn’t work, then proceed to check the spark plugs.
+If this is the case, you should replace it before starting your Jeep.
+If it still doesn’t work after the replacement, then proceed with checking the spark plugs.

-Step 6: Check Condition of the Spark Plugs
+Step 6: Check the Condition of the Spark Plugs

-If the pump delivers more than enough fuel to the injectors, the issue may be with the spark plugs.
-The spark plugs are the most crucial part of the engine as they serve as the voltage bridge for electricity.
+If the pump delivers more than enough fuel to the injectors and yet the problem persists, then the issue may be with the spark plugs.
+The spark plugs are the most crucial part of the engine as they serve as the bridge for electricity.
 When electricity crosses this bridge, it ignites the Jeep’s sparks, creating a gas vapor that starts the engine.
 Therefore, it’s crucial that you replace the plugs in time.

 So, you can try and replace the spark plugs, and if everything is working perfectly, then the Jeep should start.
 But if it still doesn’t start, then the issue could be with the alternator.
 If so, you need to take it to an expert for a replacement.

-Related: Know how to troubleshoot if the Jeep is stalling while driving.
-Also, find out how you can fix Jeep Wrangler leaking when it rains.
+Related: Know how to troubleshoot a stalling Jeep while driving.
+Also, find out how you can fix the leaks in your Jeep Wrangler when it rains.

 Why Is This Problem Common With the 2018 Jeep Wranglers?

 Most 2018 Jeep Wrangler owners have reported this issue.
-In fact, some of them claim that they were left with a non-starting jeep after switching the engine off for a bit.
-And since the battery has power, the radio and the headlights are always working, but the Jeep won’t start.
+In fact, some of them claim that they were left with a non-starting Jeep after switching their engines off for a bit.
+And since the battery has power, the radio and the headlights are always working—it’s just that the Jeep won’t start.
 Fortunately, the Jeep always responds after an hour.

-Well, in this case, the problem is usually with the transmission temperature switch.
-This means that the temperature of your car’s transmission is over the limit.
+In this case, the problem is usually with the transmission temperature switch.
+This means that the temperature of the Jeep’s transmission is over the limit.
 After an hour, it usually drops and allows the car to start.
 When this happens, you can start by confirming if the transmission fluid is full before checking the temperature sensors.

 If it still doesn’t start, you can try starting it at a neutral position.
 Turn and hold the key until you’re able to switch from park to neutral, but make sure your foot is on the brake pads while turning the key.